agentmodels/agentmodels.org/chapters/02-webppl.md

 The function `Enumerate` is an *inference function* that computes the marginal probability of each possible output of the function `binomial` by enumerating each possible value of the random variables (`a`, `b` and `c`) in the function body.

 ### Bayesian inference by conditioning

-The most important use of `Enumerate` is for Bayesian inference.
-Our task is to *infer* the value of some unknown parameter by observing data that depends on the parameter.
+The most important use of inference functions such as `Enumerate` is for Bayesian inference.
+Here, our task is to *infer* the value of some unknown parameter by observing data that depends on the parameter.
 For example, if flipping three separate coins produce exactly two Heads, what is the probability that the first coin landed Heads?
-To solve this in WebPPL, we use `Enumerate` to enumerate all values for the random variables `a`, `b` and `c`.
+To solve this in WebPPL, we can use `Enumerate` to enumerate all values for the random variables `a`, `b` and `c`.
 We use `condition` to constrain the sum of the variables.
 The result is an ERP representing the posterior distribution on the first variable `a` having value `true` (i.e. "Heads").

 ~~~~
 var twoHeads = Enumerate(function(){
   var a = flip(0.5);
   var b = flip(0.5);
   var c = flip(0.5);
-  condition(a + b + c == 2);
+  condition(a + b + c === 2);
   return a;
 });